Umuzi-org/ACN-syllabus/content/environment-setup/git/_index.md

 ## If you have an Android device

-Start off by installing Termux: https://play.google.com/store/apps/details?id=com.termux&hl=en_ZA
+Start by installing Termux: https://play.google.com/store/apps/details?id=com.termux&hl=en_ZA

-It's a terminal application that let's you execute bash commands.
+It's a terminal application that lets you execute bash commands.

 Now you need to set Git up on Termux: